How a Philippine war crimes suspect thwarted arrest (for now)

 Dela Rosa, a 64-year-old former police chief, is unrepentant about his role in the drug war and previously said he would happily accompany Duterte to The Hague where the former leader faces a trial for crimes against humanity.

-The government, which denies sending forces to arrest dela Rosa during Wednesday's chaos, says it is investigating whether the shooting was staged to allow his escape.
-Nobody was harmed.
+The government, which denies sending forces to arrest dela Rosa during May 13’s chaos, says it is investigating whether the shooting was staged to allow his escape.

 “Duterte told me they would find it very hard to take Bato,” Duterte’s former lawyer Nicholas Kaufman told Reuters, referring to the senator by his Filipino nickname meaning “rock” and saying he enjoyed support among security forces.